 To create a Project Finance Model in Excel, start with an empty spreadsheet and type in month numbers in one of the first rows.
 I will build a monthly cash flow model spread over ten years, so my model will have 120 columns, with one for each month.

 Then, below the month rows, add the main drivers of the model, for example, the number of units added or built.
 For simplicity, I will assume that each unit represents a connected home (for example, a house connected to a fibre or broadband internet network).
 You could also easily define the driver as a unit of length (for example, the length of the electricity grid) or any other meaningful metric.

 Lastly, to make your project finance model user-friendly, use Excel’s freeze panes functions to see what period you are looking at as you scroll through the spreadsheet.

 Step 2.
 Forecast Direct Cost and Revenues in Project Finance

 Similarly, link a unit cost assumption to the drivers to calculate Direct Costs.
-For example, to calculate marketing cost, my Project Finance Model Template takes the number of new units and multiplies it by the cost per acquisition assumption.
+For example, my Project Finance Model Template takes the number of new units and multiplies it by the cost per acquisition assumption to calculate marketing cost.